w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
+* Practical &mdash; Have students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
 Assess how students identify blocks of repeated content and how they cooperate with developers to provide a method to bypass such blocks.
 * Practical &mdash; Give students a document and ask them to provide the table of contents.
 Assess how students provide table of contents for documents.

 {% include excol.html type="end" %}